Maximize Scrum with the Scrum Values: Courage (Part 3 of 5)

 The Scrum framework includes elements that help promote courage.

-- The three Scrum Roles and their distinct accountabilities promote courage.
+- The three Scrum roles and their distinct accountabilities promote courage.
 The Product Owner is accountable for maximizing the value of the product, so she can demonstrate courage by saying "no" to low value features.
-The Development Team is accountable for delivering a quality product, so they can demonstrate courage by saying "no" to cutting quality under pressure.
+The Developers are accountable for instilling quality by adhering to a Definition of Done, so they can demonstrate courage by saying "no" to cutting quality under pressure.